leebyron/til/entries/ikigai.md

 ---

-Years ago I came across the concept of "Ikigai" (or "life's reason") in [a blog post][marc winn's blog post], along with an explanatory four-axis venn-diagram[^meme seeding].
+Years ago I came across the concept of "Ikigai" (or "life's reason") in [a blog post][marc winn's blog post], along with an explanatory four-axis venn diagram[^meme seeding].
 It introduced the concept of honing in on a life's purpose by way of doing what you're good at, what you enjoy, what the world needs, and what you can be paid for.
 This really resonated with me.